Imagine Monroe Visioning Project

 What we have accomplished so far

 In early 2021, we conducted focus groups, one-on-one interviews and held two Sounding Board meetings to learn more about their lived experiences and explore how we can engage all who live, work and play in Monroe.
-Plus, from June 16 – July 12, 2021, we collected input from nearly 1,400 community members through our online and paper surveys.
+Plus, from June 16 – July 12, 2021, we collected input from more than 1,300 community members through our online and paper surveys.

 Assessment Phase Summary

 This summary shares findings from the first Sounding Board meeting, English- and Spanish-speaking focus groups and one-on-one interviews with community partners working in City government, key community programs and healthcare.